-SPECIAL EXAMINATIONS FOR CREDIT OR GRADE-Credit by examination may be awarded for selected courses currently taught at Pima Community College.
+Credit by examination may be awarded for selected courses currently taught at Pima Community College.
 The student should consult with the appropriate departmental chairperson or faculty member for further information.
 Only students currently enrolled at Pima Community College may earn credit by examination.
 A student may not receive credit by examination for a course that is equivalent to or of a lower level than that in which he/she is currently enrolled or has already received credit.
 Credit by examination may not necessarily be transferable to other institutions of higher education.
-(Credit by exam does not satisfy the 15 hour residency requirement nor can it be used in qualifying a student for veterans benefits.)
+(Credit by examination does not satisfy the 15 hours residency requirement nor can it be used in qualifying a student for veterans benefits.)